Bartender Training

 Bartender Training and Alcohol Service Liability

-Bartender training isn’t just about crafting cocktails – it’s about protecting lives and livelihoods.
+Bartender training isn’t just about crafting cocktails and protecting lives and livelihoods.
 Establishments must train their bartenders to recognize intoxication, refuse service responsibly, and understand the severe consequences of overserving.
 Dram shop laws hold bars, restaurants, and other alcohol-serving businesses liable for injuries or damages caused by patrons they overserve.
 This places a huge responsibility on bartenders as the front line of defense.

 Effective bartender training goes beyond drink recipes.
-It actively teaches bartenders to spot the physical and behavioral signs of intoxication: slurred speech, stumbling, aggression, or glassy eyes.
+It actively teaches bartenders to spot the physical and behavioral signs of intoxication, such as slurred speech, stumbling, aggression, or glassy eyes.
 Training programs should instruct bartenders to estimate Blood Alcohol Content (BAC) based on the type and amount of alcohol served, the patron’s size and gender, and the time involved.

-Crucially, training must provide alcohol servers with the skills to cut off service.
+Crucially, training must equip alcohol servers with the skills to cut off service.
 They need clear strategies to refuse alcohol service, de-escalate tense situations, and involve management when necessary.
-Additionally, alcohol servers must understand the dram shop laws in their state and the potential penalties for both themselves and their employer if they over serve patrons.
+Additionally, alcohol servers must understand the dram shop laws in their state and the potential penalties for both themselves and their employer if they overserve patrons.

 Establishments play a key role as well.
 Clear, written policies on identifying intoxication and refusing service give alcohol servers a framework to follow.
 Managers must support staff who cut off patrons and consistently enforce responsible service guidelines.
 Ongoing education and training can help bartenders stay sharp and react appropriately.